a-givertzman/fr-service/readme.md

 ##### Point.type

+The type of the containing information stored in the Point.value field.
+Fallowing types are supported:

+- Bool - true / false
+- Int - i64 (4 byte)
+- Float - i64 (4 byte)
+- String - string of the variable length

 ##### Point.value

+The value, contains some information of the type corresponding with the Point.type field

 ##### Point.status

+The status of the containing information:

+- Ok = 0;
+- Obsolete = 2;
+- TimeInvalid = 3;
+- Invalid = 10;

 ##### Point.cot

-##### Point.timestamp

-1996-12-19T16:39:57-08:00.

-Exact
-   - [x] Point - add Cot field
-      - [ ] Cot - Cause and direction of the transmission:
+Cause and direction of the transmission:

 - Inf - Information
 - Act - Activation
 - ActCon - Activation | Confirmation
 - ActErr - Activation | Error
 - Req - Request
 - ReqCon - Request | Confirmation reply
 - ReqErr - Request | Error reply

+##### Point.timestamp

+1996-12-19T16:39:57-08:00.

 ##### PointConfig

 </details>